NewcastleRSE/code-community/20230308_Flask_Tutorial/20230308_Flask_Tutorial.md

 #### Creating your first page

 ##### 1. Folder structure
 Folder structure is very important for Flask: your main app files will live in the root directory of your project.
-Other files (templates, javascript files, CSS files) will have their respective places (respectively in `\templates`, `\static` and `\static\style`)
+Other files (templates, javascript files, CSS files) will have their respective places (respectively in `\templates` and `\static`)

 2. `app.py`